-- You will have two laboratory rotations in the first year, in which you will gain experience in different laboratories and techniques relating to your project.
+- You will have two rotations in the first year, in which you will gain experience in different research groups and techniques relating to your project.
 Towards the end of the first year this experience may be used to refine the direction of your project which continues through the remaining three years.

 This system retains maximal time for your research studies while also allowing your developing research interests to steer the direction of your project.

-- Our taught units aim to provide outstanding training in statistics and bioinformatics and understanding the role of science in society, business and industry.
-We also provide generic skills training units to prepare our students for a better professional career in both a research and non-research environment.
+Our taught units aim to provide you with outstanding training in bioinformatics, statistics and understanding the impact of your research in society, business and industry.
+We also provide generic skills training units to prepare you for a better professional career in both a research and non-research environment.

-- The two rotation projects provide the opportunity to gain more in-depth knowledge and experience in your research area and experimental techniques.
+The two rotation projects provide you with the opportunity to gain more in-depth knowledge and experience in your research area and experimental techniques.
 These will contribute to your main PhD project and will help you gain confidence and accelerate your development to an accomplished researcher.

 Our programme endeavours to develop a strong cohort feel between students ensuring a great life both in and out of the lab.